Jon Stone (poet)

 Jonathan T. Stone (born 1983 in Derby, England) is a British poet.
-He is the author of two books and three pamphlets of poetry, and the co-editor of numerous collaborative small press poetry anthologies published by Sidekick Books.
-His poems have been published in The Sunday Times, Poetry Review, Poetry London and The Rialto (poetry magazine), among others.
+He is the author of two books and several pamphlets of poetry, and also publishes work in the numerous collaborative poetry anthologies he has co-edited and published with Sidekick Books.
+Additionally, his poems have been published in The Sunday Times, Poetry Review, Poetry London and The Rialto (poetry magazine), among others.

 He graduated with a BA in English Literature and Creative Writing from the University of East Anglia in 2004.
 He won an Eric Gregory Award in 2012.

+In 2022, he published a peer-reviewed study of the interplay between poetry and video games, in which he coined the term ludokinetic poetry to describe poetry that "goes further than simply giving the reader the ability to physically manipulate the text or move through it multidirectionally [...]
+The intended effect is for the reader to become (and to recognise themselves as) a player of the poem, by making them—or rather, their ludic self—a feature of the text, operating it from within as well as from without".
+Along with his own work, his cited examples included works by Porpentine.